What is an Amended Return?

 Below are the three basic types of tax credits:

 Partially refundable tax credits can decrease taxable income and income tax payable.
 If the tax liability is reduced to zero before the credit is completely used, the holder can take a refund of 40% of this credit.

 Refundable tax credits are paid out completely to holders, whether it is a reduction in liability or a tax refund.
-These tax credits are very popular because the entire tax credit is completely used.
+The tax credits are very popular because the entire tax credit is completely recovered.
 Popular refundable tax credits are the Earned Income Tax Credit, the Child and Dependent Care Credit, and the Saver’s Credit.